MadhuraBelsare1/card-developer/docs/release-notes/dispute/dispute-sandbox.md

     ]
 }
 ```
-### Dispute submit questionnaire--payment to merchant-non-Fraud
+### Dispute submit questionnaire--payment to merchant-nonfraud
 Submits the questionnaire for a case item.
-Questionnaires belongs to Withdrawal- Non Fraud Flow.
+Questionnaires belongs to Withdrawal- Nonfraud Flow.

 #### Request
 **HTTP METHOD:** POST